 - 1. The General Assembly shall be the supreme authority of the Society for all decisions.
 It shall determine the general policy of the Society. - 2.
 The General Assembly shall consist of the Delegates appointed by the Ordinary Members to represent them, each Ordinary Member being represented by one Delegate. - 3.
-Delegates, Members of Council, Members of the Financial Commission, Honorary Members of the Society, Representatives of the Associate Members and Regional Members, and two Advisors per Delegate shall have the right to attend the meetings of the General Assembly.
+Delegates, Members of Council, Members of the Financial Commission, Honorary Members of the Society, the Regional Representatives, one Representative of the Associate Members, the Regional Members and the Sustaining Members, the Chairpersons of the permanent Committees, and two Advisors per Delegate shall have the right to attend the meetings of the General Assembly.